 In 1919 C.E.
 Thurston began a small business offering contracting services for several mechanical packing manufacturing companies.
 Thurston conducted businesses in southeastern Virginia.

 - During the 1970s, the company reduced its use of asbestos products, and by the end of the decade, it had stopped using asbestos insulation entirely.
 Unfortunately, by that time, the damage had been done.

 - Forced to file for Chapter 11 bankruptcy, the company emerged from reorganization in 2006 with a new asbestos trust fund.

 Workers Affected by C.E.
-Thurston
+Thurston & Sons Asbestos

 The asbestos in insulation used by C.E.
 Thurston affected workers in various industries.
 Individuals working for the company directly and who handled insulation were at the greatest risk for exposure.
 These workers installed asbestos insulation, made repairs, and removed old insulation.